Best Covenant for Each Class in Shadowlands Patch 9.2: Eternity's End

 Here is a quote about Discipline Priest Covenants from our class writer, Clandon.

-Unfortunately for Discipline Priest, there is a very large gap in strength between the top two Covenants in Venthyr and Kyrian versus the bottom two in Necrolord and Night Fae.
-Our current recommendation is to take Venthyr if your main focus is Raiding and Kyrian if your main focus is Mythic+.
+Unfortunately for Discipline Priest, there is a very large gap in strength between the top two Covenants in Kyrian and Venthyr versus the bottom two in Necrolord and Night Fae.
+Our current recommendation is to go with the Kyrian Covenant for both Raiding and Mythic+.

 The primary reasoning behind Kyrian in Mythic+ comes from a few factors as well.
-Mythic+ dungeons are often limited by certain moments of extreme difficulty, whether self inflicted by pulling much larger than usual or by a few boss/trash mechanics being significantly stronger than their surrounding peers.
+Mythic+ dungeons are often limited by certain moments of extreme difficulty, whether self-inflicted by pulling much larger than usual or by a few boss/trash mechanics being significantly stronger than their surrounding peers.
 Boon of the Ascended offers a brief period of extreme HPS to allow you to manage those moments when most others cannot.
+Due to Mythic+ having, on average, a higher available enemy target count than in most raid situations, the AoE portion of Boon is also relevant compared to Mindgames only hitting a single-target regardless of what is available.
+Keep in mind that this is strictly relevant for damage as you do not heal via Atonement for every hit of an AoE spell.
+Kyrian is also gaining access to the Legendary Spheres' Harmony, as well as Forgelite Prime Mikanikos, for a total of a potential two minutes of cooldown reduction on Boon of the Ascended, which is a significant power increase.

-Here is a quote about Affliction Warlock Covenants from our class writer, Seksi.
+Here is a quote about Restoration Shaman Covenants from our class writer, Seksi.

 Best Tank Covenants for All Specializations